huongttlan/Gettingandcleaningdata/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The combine dataset for Step 4 is named: Combine_dataset.txt.
+The final tidy dataset for Step 5 is named: finaltidy_dataset.txt.
+The code book is named: Codebook.md